The moment you knew

 You Have No Choice But to Leave

 I told her she had to leave, but not everyone can.
-No contact is the best but takes preparation.
+No contact is the best, but it takes preparation.
 You have to be good and ready to leave the narcissist, but the moment you know you have no choice but to leave is when you know they are a narcissist.

 You have watched videos about it or read books.
 There are different ways to get there, but it is always a revelation that they are narcissists.
-Some of them are so good at charming your pants off that it takes forever to figure out that they were just mirroring and love-bombing you.
+Some of them are so good at charming your pants off that it takes forever to figure out that they were mirroring and love-bombing you.
 People will say to you that they have not changed, but they did not see how the narcissist was initially.
-The way the narcissist acts in the beginning is only something you start to see when you decide to leave them the moment you know it was all an act.
+The way the narcissist acts, in the beginning, is only something you start to see when you decide to leave them the moment you know it was all an act.

 turning red flags yellow